Preprojective algebra structure on skew-group algebras: Tensor product of preprojective algebras

+The case where $P_i^1$ and $P_j^2$ are finitely generated projective modules then follows.
+These morphisms commute with the differentials. \end{proof}

+The main interest of this section is to determine whether we can endow the tensor product of two bimodule Calabi--Yau algebras with the grading structure of a preprojective algebra.
+Throughout, we let $A^i$ be a bimodule $n_i$-Calabi--Yau algebra, such that $n_i\geq 1$, for $i=1,2$.
+Since the tensor product of two Calabi--Yau algebras is always Calabi--Yau, it remains to determine if there exists a grading giving it Gorenstein parameter $1$ in such a way that the degree $0$ part is finite-dimensional.
+By the previous proposition, this grading cannot be the standard tensor product grading.
+If $A^1$ or $A^2$ has Gorenstein parameter $1$, then we can endow the tensor product with a grading giving it Gorenstein parameter $1$ as follows.

-\begin{theorem} Let $\Pi_1$ and $\Pi_2$ be as above.
-The tensor product $\Pi_1\otimesk \Pi_2$ admits a grading giving it Gorenstein parameter $1$. \end{theorem}
+\begin{lemma} If $A^1$ or $A^2$ admits a grading giving it Gorenstein parameter $1$, then so does the tensor product $A^1\otimesk A^2$. \end{lemma}

-\begin{proof} We put $\Pi_1$ in degree $0$ and keep the grading on $\Pi_2$.
-Then the Gorenstein parameter of $\Pi_1\otimesk\Pi_2$ is the same as the Gorenstein parameter of $\Pi_2$, which is $1$. \end{proof}
+\begin{proof} Suppose that $A^1$ has Gorenstein parameter $1$.
+We put $A^2$ in degree $0$ and keep the grading on $A^1$.
+Then the Gorenstein parameter of $A^1\otimesk A^2$ is the same as the Gorenstein parameter of $A^1$, which is $1$. \end{proof}

-The degree $0$ part of the grading that we put on $\Pi_1\otimesk\Pi_2$ in Theorem \ref{trivial_grading} is of the form $A_1\otimesk A_2$, where $A_1 = \Pi_1$ is $n_1$-Calabi-Yau and $A_2$ is $(n_2-1)$-representation-infinite.
-Note that Calabi-Yau algebras are always infinite-dimensional.
-Since our main object of study are preprojective algebras, we want to put a grading in such a way that the degree $0$ part is finite-dimensional, as this is a property of higher representation-infinite algebras.
-We show that this is impossible.
-More precisely, we show that the only grading giving $\Pi_1\otimesk\Pi_2$ Gorenstein parameter $1$ is the one described in Theorem \ref{trivial_grading}, with the grading induced either from the first or the second factor.
+The degree $0$ part of the grading that we put on $A^1\otimesk A^2$ in Lemma \ref{trivial_grading} is of the form $\Lambda_1\otimesk \Lambda_2$, where $\Lambda_1 = A^1_0$ and $\Lambda_2 = A^2$ is $n_2$-Calabi--Yau.
+Note that $\Lambda_2$ is then infinite-dimensional by Remark \ref{rem:locally_finite}.
+However, we want to put a grading in such a way that the degree $0$ part is finite-dimensional, as this is an essential property in the definition of higher representation-infinite algebras.
+We show that this is impossible if $A^1$ and $A^2$ are Koszul.
+More precisely, we prove that the only possible grading giving $A^1\otimesk A^2$ Gorenstein parameter $1$ is the one described in the proof of Lemma \ref{trivial_grading}, with the grading induced either from the first or the second factor.
+This implies in particular that $A^1$ or $A^2$ must also admit a grading giving it Gorenstein parameter $1$.

-\begin{question} The algebra $A_1\otimesk A_2$, while being infinite-dimensional, has finite global dimension and is the degree $0$ part of a bimodule Calabi-Yau algebra of Gorenstein parameter $1$.
-This raises the question whether we can extend the study of $n$-representation-infinite algebras to algebras of infinite dimension, and generalize the notion of preprojective algebras to bimodule Calabi-Yau algebras of Gorenstein parameter $1$ such that the degree $0$ part is not necessarily finite-dimensional. \end{question}
+\begin{question} The algebra $\Lambda_1\otimesk \Lambda_2$, while being infinite-dimensional, has finite global dimension and is the degree $0$ part of a bimodule Calabi--Yau algebra of Gorenstein parameter $1$.
+This raises the question whether we can extend the study of $n$-representation-infinite algebras to algebras of infinite dimension, and generalize the notion of preprojective algebras to bimodule Calabi--Yau algebras of Gorenstein parameter $1$ such that the degree $0$ part is not necessarily finite-dimensional. \end{question}